WREG uncovers more complaints against unlicensed contractor

 MEMPHIS, Tenn. — WREG has new details about a local contractor with a history of problems.

-We told about a complaint against DLC construction.
+NewsChannel 3 recently aired a story about a complaint against DLC construction.

 A woman says she paid for work that was never finished.